right-rudder/pennair-astro/src/content/blog/top-reasons-aircraft-owners-choose-penn-air-repair-in-pennsylvania.md

 ## 2. Turboprop Specialists in King Air, Pilatus & Cessna

 From Beechcraft King Air to Pilatus PC-12 and Cessna Caravan, our team specializes in the most popular and hardest-working turboprops in the Mid-Atlantic.
-Our technicians bring years of hands-on experience with PT6 engines, propellers, avionics, and complex systems unique to these aircraft.
+Our technicians bring years of hands-on experience withengines, propellers, avionics, and complex systems unique to these aircraft.

 ## 3. Convenient Location at Heritage Field (KPTW)